-The bill, HB113, amends Section 16-28-4 of the Code of Alabama 1975 to revise the age requirements for children's admission to public schools, particularly for kindergarten and first grade.
-It establishes a new minimum age of five years for kindergarten, requiring children to either complete kindergarten or demonstrate readiness for first grade before enrollment.
-Exceptions are allowed for children under five who may be admitted to kindergarten and those under six who may enter first grade under specific conditions, such as transferring from another state's school or meeting local board of education readiness criteria.
-Additionally, children who have not completed kindergarten must undergo an assessment to evaluate their readiness for first grade.
+The bill amends Section 16-28-4 of the Code of Alabama 1975 to revise the age requirements for children's admission to public schools, specifically for kindergarten and first grade.
+It establishes a new minimum age for kindergarten at five years, requiring children to either complete kindergarten or demonstrate readiness for first grade prior to admission.
+The bill allows exceptions for children under five to be admitted to kindergarten and for those under six to enter first grade under certain conditions, such as transferring from another state's school or meeting specific readiness criteria set by the local board of education.

 Statutes affected: